 The Community Services Section currently has eleven (11) certified police officers that serve as School Resource Officers (SRO’s) for the Chandler, Kyrene, and Mesa Public School Districts.
 These officers are assigned to our High Schools and Junior High Schools and Middle Schools for the entire school year.
-Below are the school assignements for each of our SRO’s along with their contact information for school year 2021-2021.
+Below are the school assignments for each of our SRO’s along with their contact information for the school year 2021-2021.

 Seven (7) of the SRO positions are grant-funded through the Arizona Department of Education School Safety Program.
 These grant funds are applied for and administered by the school districts.
 Four (4) positions are in the Chandler Unified School District, two (2) in Kyrene School District, and one (1) in Mesa Public Schools.

 Our SRO’s are trained by the Arizona Department of Education in a partnership with Law for Kids, which is the State of Arizona’s School Safety Program that allows each SRO to instruct Law Related Education (LRE) classes.
 All Chandler SRO’s are members of the Arizona School Resource Officers Association (ASROA) and the National School Resource Officers Association (NASRO), both of which provide training and networking among other SRO’s from across the state and nation.